jonmaestas/scribe/README.md

 ## Disclaimer

 I've done my best to document everything accurately - however, there might be mistakes.
 If you see them, or opportunities to improve, please open an issue.
 This is an open-source project given for free, with no warranties or guarantees.
-It assumes a level of proficiency with electronics, assemblies, engineering, etc. Stay safe.
+It assumes a level of proficiency with electronics, assemblies, engineering, etc. Do your own due diligence - it's your responsibility.
+Stay safe.
 Stay productive.
 Work with what you have.
 Make the world a better place.